-What is your brain's job?
+What is Your Brain's Job?

-- Pain vs Pleasure - Dopamine - Dopamine system is impacted by all moodaltering chemicals - Dopamine is survival....Who is a comfort eater? - Incentive & Drive: long and short-term results of choices - Our brain is actually pretty lazy and would like to avoid pain in the easiest manner possible - We are wired to seek comfort...we all have vices
+- Pain vs. Pleasure - Dopamine - The dopamine system is impacted by all mood-altering chemicals - Dopamine is survival....Who is a comfort eater? - Incentive & Drive: long- and short-term results of choices - Our brain is actually pretty lazy and would like to avoid pain in the easiest manner possible. - We are wired to seek comfort...we all have vices.